 The PK Integrated Loyalty Solutions team was recently included in Forrester’s Now Tech: Loyalty Marketing, Q4 2020 report.
 Our recognition as a mid-size loyalty service vendor with global reach and end-to-end capabilities is both an honor and a gauntlet being thrown down.

-In 2019, Forrester placed Lenati, now PK, at the forefront of its leading loyalty service providers, featuring us in The Forrester Wave™: Loyalty Service Providers, Q3 2019 report.
-With our inclusion in the Forrester Now Tech report, PK has again earned a seat at that table.
-The soon to be released wave report will determine the winners and losers in the loyalty services space, and we hope to come out on top again.
+In 2019, Forrester placed Lenati, now PK, as a Leader in loyalty service providers, recognizing us in The Forrester Wave™: Loyalty Service Providers, Q3 2019 report.
+We believe that with our inclusion in the Forrester Now Tech report, PK has again earned a seat at that table.

 We sat down with Jodi Rausch, director of PK’s Integrated Loyalty Solutions, to find out her impressions of the recent Forrester Now Tech report and to better understand how PK’s loyalty team has evolved since the last Wave report.